What You Should Know About Traveling With Kids

 Always be aware of how family-friendly your chosen campsite is.
 While kids are welcome in some parks, others may find them disruptive.
 Some RV parks even charge a fee for each child.
 If you are nervous about disturbing your neighbors, boondocking may be a good option for you.
 Park on legal dispersed camping grounds, where your kids can run around with plenty of space.

-You can read more about campgrounds and determine how family-friendly they are by reading the reviews on Campground Reviews.
+You can read more about campgrounds and determine how family-friendly they are by reading the reviews on RV LIFE Campgrounds.
 The site also lists all features and amenities at each park, including whether or not it has a playground, swimming pool, etc.

 Safety with kids